Hormone receptor: Intracellular receptors

-Trans-membrane receptors
+Cell surface receptors

 The extracellular environment is able to induce changes within the cell.
-Hormones, or other extracellular signals, are able to induce changes within the cell by binding to membrane-bound receptors.
+Hormones, or other extracellular signals, are able to induce changes within the cell by binding to cell surface receptors also known as transmembrane receptors.
 This interaction allows the hormone receptor to produce second messengers within the cell to aid response.
 Second messengers may also be sent to interact with intracellular receptors in order to enter the complex signal transport system that eventually changes cellular function.

-G-protein-coupled membrane receptors(GPCR) are a major class of transmembrane receptors.
+G-protein-coupled membrane receptors (GPCR) are a major class of transmembrane receptors.
 The features of G proteins include GDP/GTP binding, GTP hydrolysis and guanosine nucleotide exchange.
 When a ligand binds to a GPCR the receptor changes conformation, which makes the intracellular loops between the different membrane domains of the receptor interact with G proteins.
 This interaction causes the exchange of GDP for GTP, which triggers structural changes within the alpha subunit of the G protein.
 The changes interrupts the interaction of the alpha subunit with the beta–gamma complex and which results in a single alpha subunit with GTP bound and a beta–gamma dimer.
 The GTP–alpha monomer interacts with a variety of cellular targets.
 The beta–gamma dimer also can stimulate enzymes within the cells for example, adenylate cyclase but it does not have as many targets as the GTP–alpha complex.